 This dynamic duo of easy-to-make gnomes will add character to your holiday decor.
+Their jolly felt hats are a sure conversation-starter.

-- Two 1 1⁄4-inch-diameter flat-bottom wooden balls
+- Two 1-1⁄4-inch-diameter flat-bottom wooden balls

 - Acrylic paint: red and gray